Healthcare and Interprofessional Communication Program (HICP)

 What are standardized patients?

-By portraying a patient, an SP helps others learn how to interact with patients.
+By portraying a patient or colleague, an SP helps others learn how to interact with others.

 How do we use SPs?

-We use SPs for a variety of reasons, including to see how well a student, resident, fellow or practicing provider can get information from a patient or do a physical exam, to let doctors practice difficult communication situations before having those conversations in the “real world,” and to demonstrate a senior physician’s communication skills to learners.
+We use SPs for a variety of reasons, including to see how well a student, resident, fellow or practicing provider can get information from a patient or do a physical exam, to let doctors practice difficult communication situations before having those conversations in the “real world,” and to demonstrate respect between and among colleagues.

 We’ll arrange a meeting with our team members and the requesting faculty member and administrator, if appropriate.
 During the meeting, we will plan the details of your training session and begin to write the case or select one from our library.